-In the 12-drive trays and the 24-drive trays the drives are located by tray ID and slot ID.
-In the 60-drive trays the drives are located by tray ID, drawer ID, and slot ID.
+In the 12-drive trays and the 24-drive trays, the drives are located by tray ID and slot ID.
+In the 60drive trays, the drives are located by tray ID, drawer ID, and slot ID.
 The tray ID is the position of the tray in the storage array.
 Tray ID values are 0 to 99.
-For older trays, you must set the tray ID values during installation using switches on the rear of the trays.
-For newer trays, the tray ID values are set automatically when power is applied to the storage array.
+The tray ID values are set automatically when power is applied to the storage array, or they can be set using the SANtricity storage management software or the command line interface.
 The slot ID is the drive position in the drive tray.
 In drive trays with fewer than 60 drives, slot ID values range from 1 to 24.
 In drive trays with 60 drives, slot ID values are defined by the drawer number and the position of the drive in the drawer.
 The drawer numbers range from 1 to 5, counting from top to bottom.
 The position of each drive in a drawer is shown in the following figure.